SpocWiki/_public/schema.org/predicate/Relations/has/has_legislation_passed_by.md

 - [ #has/_legislation_passed_by :: Organization, Person ] or
 - [ has_legislation_passed_by :: Organization, Person ]

 The person or organization that originally passed or made the law: typically parliament (for primary legislation) or government (for secondary legislation).
-This indicates the &quot;legal author&quot; of the law, as opposed to its physical author.
+This indicates the "legal author" of the law, as opposed to its physical author.

 Relation describes that:
 [ #has_/domain  :: Legislation ]